Racharikam: Release and reception

 Racharikam was originally scheduled to release on 1 February 2025, but was released a day ahead on 31 January 2025.

 Suhas Sistu of The Hans India gave a rating of 3 out of 5, and wrote that "Racharikam is a well-crafted political thriller with strong performances and engaging storytelling".
 OTTPlay gave a mixed review saying that "while the performances are arresting, the predictable nature of the film is obvious".

+Streaming rights

+The streaming rights of this movie was given to Lionsgate Play and Amazon Prime Video on 11 April 2025.